bnicart/angular-base-structure/README.md

 # angular-base-structure
-The angular file structure I use
+The angular file structure I use.
+If you find something wrong or needs an update, please leave a comment or do a pull request.
+Suggestions are very much welcome

 ##Notes:
 Controller's file names are just as is, without affixes, but Controller's name has suffixes.